Steveeeie/react-page-transition/README.md

 ## Description

-⚛️💨 A React component that makes it easy to use the page transitions from the [Codedrops Page Transitions Demo](https://tympanus.net/Development/PageTransitions/)
+⚛️💨 A React component that makes it easy to use the page transitions from the [Codedrops Page Transitions Demo](https://tympanus.net/Development/PageTransitions/) with React.

 <br/>